Anish-100/rbfsnvidiarag/README.md

 ## Setup

-Acknowledgement: NVIDIA's multimodal RAG development framework from the community repo
+Leveraged NVIDIA's multimodal RAG framework and NIM framework to build a chatbot

 1. Clone the repository:
 ```